 - Review the list of signatory jurisdictions to confirm that both your current jurisdiction and the jurisdiction you would like to be licensed in are participants.

-- Contact NCARB's Customer Relations team at firstname.lastname@example.org or 202-879-0520 to request transmittal of your NCARB Record.
+- Log in to your NCARB Record and select “Request Transmittal of your NCARB Record.”
 NCARB will issue an evaluation statement to the host board, request a Statement of Good Standing from your U.S. jurisdiction, and send you a declaration of professional experience to complete and return.

 For more information on the agreement and the requirements for NCARB certification, read the Certification Guidelines.